Relief from Persecution

 When Peter opened his eyes, he saw a light shining in the cell.
 The angel raised him to his feet and told him to move quickly.
 The chains fell off, as if unlocked by invisible hands.

 Recognizing that Peter's mind was still befogged, the angel told him everything he needed to do.
-He needed to gird up his robe—in other words, to tuck his robe into his belt so that it would not catch his feet.
-He needed to put on his sandals.
-And he needed to wrap his body in a garment, probably because it was chilly outside.
+He needed to gird up his robe—that is, to tie a belt around his inner garment because it was hanging loose.29 He needed to put on his sandals.
+And he needed to wrap himself in his outer garment, probably because it was chilly outside.

 The angel instructed him to follow, and Peter obeyed.
 All this time, Peter was not fully awake.
 He thought he was seeing a vision.